SkafteNicki/dtu_mlops/pages/timeplan.md

 [Slides](../slides/IntroToTheCourse.pdf){ .md-button }

-The course is organised into *exercise* (2/3 of the course) days and *project* days (1/3 of the course).
+The course is organized into *exercise* (2/3 of the course) days and *project* days (1/3 of the course).

 *Exercise* days start at 9:00 in the morning with an lecture (usually 30-45 min) that will give some context about at least one of the topics of that day.
 Additionally, previous days exercises may shortly be touched upon.
-The remaining of the day will be spend on solving exercises either individually or in small groups.
+The remaining of the day will be spent on solving exercises either individually or in small groups.
 For some people the exercises may be fast to do and for others it will take the whole day.
 We will provide help throughout the day.
-We will try to answer questions on slack but help with be priorities to students physically on campus.
+We will try to answer questions on slack but help will be prioritized to students physically on campus.

 *Project* days are intended for project work and you are therefore responsible for making an agreement with your group when and where you are going to work.
 The first project days there will be a lecture at 9:00 with project information.